-Bozeman, MT is keeping it real with a small town feel.
-Bozeman still fits into the mold for many travelers as a small town, and it certainly is a beautiful one!
-If you’re a resident of Montana, you may not view Bozeman as a small town, but population wise, compared to what’s considered a small town in other States, Bozeman still fits as a fun, interesting, beautiful, and historical small town.
+Bozeman, MT is an outdoor destination for small town enthusiasts.
+For many travelers, Bozeman, still fits into the mold as a small town, and it certainly is a beautiful one!
+If you’re a resident of Montana, you may not view Bozeman as a small town, but with a population around 45,000, compared to what’s considered a small town in other States, Bozeman still fits as a fun, interesting, beautiful, and historical small town.

 A Little Background